Falkor/RR-tutorials/docs/hands-on-01.md

 $> git submodule update
 ~~~

-## Pulling and running an existing Vagrant box
+## Step 2: Pulling and running an existing Vagrant box

 In this case, you should have a `Vagrantfile` at the root of the cloned repository.
 Take a look at it